Euro Nymphing- an Old American Fly Fishing Technique

 So why all the noise about Euro nymphing?
 In my opinion, it is because most American anglers pursue the sport on a casual basis.
 It takes a great deal of time, practice and missed strikes to become adept at tight-line nymphing.
 Hence, in recent years, most American anglers have learned to nymph with the “suspension” technique, dropping a nymph from an indicator or large dry fly.
 This is a much easier technique to learn, yet catches many fish.
 As a result, tight-line nymphing was nearly forgotten, practiced mainly by those of us who are “long-of-tooth”.

 In the meantime, European anglers finally shed the shackles of Halford and the Fly Fishers Club of London.
 As a result, nymphing began to re-emerge on the European continent during the latter part of the twentieth century.
 The trout waters in Europe are clear, smaller and more shallow than many of our streams.
 Thus they are not particularly well suited for suspender-nymphing.
 Consequently, European anglers turned to nymphing with the tight-line technique.

 Euro-nymphing is practiced with floating lines, long leaders and two or three weighted nymphs.
-To better detect strikes, a colored portion of monofilament, or “sighter”, is added to the leader, usually near the tip of the line.
-The rig is fished with a ten or eleven foot rod, which is held aloft, i.e., high-sticked.
+The rig is fished with a ten or eleven foot rod, which is held aloft, i.e., “high-sticked”.
+To better detect strikes, a colored portion of monofilament, or “sighter”, is added to the leader.
+The sighter is adjusted for the water depth.
 Ideally, the sighter is only partially submerged, as shown below.

 Any untoward movement or deviation of the sighter suggests a possible strike, and the hooks are set.
 If a hook-set finds no resistance, the rig is lowered and the drift continued.